sksoumik/leetrank/README.md

-Solutions can be found in the following directories:
+Leetocde solutions can be found in the following directories:

 > [python/](https://github.com/sksoumik/leetrank/tree/main/python) <br/>